hoangton/smartcash/wallets/index.rst

 requirement to hold a full copy of the blockchain, some time is required for synchronisation when starting the wallet.
 Once this is done, the correct balances will be displayed and the functions in the wallet can be used.
-SmartCash NodeClient Wallet is available for macOS, Linux, Raspberry Pi and Windows.
+SmartCash NodeClient Wallet is available for macOS, Linux,and Windows.

 Features: